💡

 For this pattern, gauge is "14 sc x 16 rows = 4 inches in single crochet".
 For decorative or non-fitted items it's less critical, but matching gauge ensures you use the right amount of yarn and get the proportions the pattern intends.
 If your swatch is too small (too many stitches/inch), go up a hook size.
 Too large — go down.

 Machine wash gentle cycle in cold water or hand wash in cool water with mild detergent.
 Lay flat to dry.
 Do not wring or twist.
 If using acrylic yarn, tumble dry on low heat is acceptable.
-Always supervise babies and young children when wearing scarves.
 A general rule: when unsure about the yarn, hand wash in cool water with a drop of gentle detergent, squeeze (don't wring), and block flat to dry.
 This is safe for almost every fiber.

 Each section builds on the last, so yes — follow them in order.
 That said, some finishing sections (like embellishments or optional edging) can be skipped if you prefer a simpler look.
 Read through all sections before starting so you understand how the pieces fit together and can plan your yarn usage across sections.